GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Automatic Pipeline Details

 \subsection{Gathering Videos}

 To construct a high-quality dataset of outdoor walking scenes, we implemented a systematic approach to video selection.
 We manually identified YouTube channels specializing in walking tours across urban and natural environments.
-All selected channels (listed in Table \ref{table:table_apdx_youtube_channels}) satisfy three criteria: (1) content exclusively featuring walking tours, (2) availability under Creative Commons (CC) licensing, and (3) diverse geographical coverage.
+All selected channels (listed in \Cref{table:table_apdx_youtube_channels}) satisfy three criteria: (1) content exclusively featuring walking tours, (2) availability under Creative Commons (CC) licensing, and (3) diverse geographical coverage.
 Following channel identification, we developed an automated pipeline to extract relevant video URLs.
 This pipeline is initialized by parsing channel metadata from a JSON configuration file and establishing a structured directory hierarchy for organizing filtered results.
 Our filtering mechanism applies multiple criteria to ensure content quality and relevance: (1) Exclusion of titles containing non-walking activities through regex-based keyword filtering (e.g., ``drive'', ``car'', ``drone'', ``shopping'', ``market'', ``VR''); (2) Removal of videos shorter than six minutes to ensure sufficient content depth; (3) Automatic skipping of live broadcasts and restricted content.
-After preprocessed, the images are visualized in \Cref{fig:country_distribution} and were generated using OpenStreetMap\footnote{\url{https://www.openstreetmap.org/}} Carto style\footnote{\url{https://carto.com/platform}} and the Plotly\footnote{\url{https://plotly.com/python/maps/}} tool.
+After preprocessing, the resulting data distributions are visualized in \Cref{fig:data_distribution} using OpenStreetMap\footnote{\url{https://www.openstreetmap.org/}} Carto style\footnote{\url{https://carto.com/platform}} and Plotly\footnote{\url{https://plotly.com/python/maps/}}.